github/opensource.guide/_articles/best-practices.md

 That way, anybody who joins your community will have access to the same information as someone who's been there for years.

-As a open source maintainer you would like being respectful and encouraging for open source contributors.
-People contributing in an open source project is a gain for everyone stakeholder involved, be you as a maintainer or the one is contributing.
-For helping you in the endeavour we have good first issues, if you label issues as good first issues we will show the issues as a GitHub feature.

 ## Learning to say no

 You've written things down.
 Ideally, everybody would read your documentation, but in reality, you'll have to remind others that this knowledge exists.